 Gnarbox Photo and Video Editor -- Serious photographers sometimes find themselves far away from a computer (and civilization, for that matter), and I’ve seen several products at CES that automatically offload photos and video to additional storage.
 Gnarbox takes that one step further; it’s a ruggedized 1-pound computer that backs up your photos and provides photo and video editing tools, all controlled by your phone.
 Available now, $299 for 128 GB of internal storage, $399 for 256 GB.

-goTenna Mesh -- Speaking of being away from civilization, I understand that there are still parts of the world that lack cell phone reception, and which have not yet been paved with asphalt.
+goTenna Mesh -- Speaking of being away from civilization, I understand that there are still parts of the world that lack cell phone reception.
 Enter goTenna Mesh, a portable receiver that talks to other goTenna Mesh devices within range — around 4 miles in open terrain (and 0.5 miles in thick forest) — and allows for either private texts or emergency broadcast messages.
-GPS locates everyone carrying one on maps, which you download prior to going off-grid.
+GPS locates everyone carrying one on maps that you download before going off-grid.
 Each device adds to the mesh network, so the more people carrying one (regardless of whether they’re in your group or strangers), the greater the range of the network, because signals can hopscotch from one goTenna to the next.
 Encryption prevents anyone but your recipients from reading your private messages.
 A full charge gets you around 24 hours of use.
 Available now, sold by the pair for $179 (you need at least two to be useful).

 myCharge All Powerful Battery -- I’ll admit, there are some products I remember and want to mention just because their names amuse me.
 The myCharge 🎁 All Powerful is just a great name.
 It’s a 20,000 mA battery with USB-A, USB-C, an AC outlet, and a Qi charging pad, which you can use to run your gadgets… away from civilization.
 All of these ports can also be used to charge the All Powerful from another device or wall power.
 As might be expected, with that many ports, it’s not small.
 You can buy it for $199 in April 2018.

 Matias Wired Aluminum Keyboard -- Matias has released a backlit wired aluminum keyboard.
 As the booth rep said to me, “Apple decided to stop making this keyboard in favor of Bluetooth, so we made it instead.”
-But Matias’s keyboard has an added trick Apple never had: a dial that lets you change the color of the backlight.
-The keyboard sports scissor-switch keys with 2.1 mm of key travel; they feel like a MacBook did in the pre-USB-C days of 2015 and earlier. $99 pre-orders include free shipping, which begin in late February 2018.
+But Matias’s keyboard has an added trick Apple’s never had: a dial that lets you change the color of the backlight.
+The keyboard sports scissor-switch keys with 2.1 mm of key travel; they feel like a MacBook did in the pre-USB-C days of 2015 and earlier. $99 pre-orders include free shipping and begin in late February 2018.

 Dreamlight High-Tech Sleep Mask -- Runner-up for far-fetched scientific claims is the Dreamlight sleep mask, which among other things, will integrate with your 23andMe genetic testing for sleep advice “tailored to your genes.”
-More down-to-earth, the Dreamlight is a sleep mask that wraps entirely around your head, and is thick enough to be used as its own pillow in a pinch.
-It includes audio headphones and embedded lights the claims to guide you into a deeper sleep with the company’s supplied audio tracks (or your own music) and will wake you more gently.
+More down-to-earth, the Dreamlight is a sleep mask that wraps entirely around your head and is thick enough to be used as a pillow in a pinch.
+It includes audio headphones and embedded lights they claim will guide you into a deeper sleep with the company’s supplied audio tracks (or your own music) and will wake you more gently.
 Also, the lights provide “infrared beauty treatment.”
 I think this is PR-speak for “will lightly warm your eyelids.”
-You can back it for $100 on Indiegogo starting 17 January 2018, it’s scheduled to ship in April 2018.
+You can back it for $100 on Indiegogo starting 17 January 2018; it’s scheduled to ship in April 2018.